cargomedia/puppet-packages/README.md

 curl -Ls https://raw.github.com/cargomedia/puppet-packages/master/scripts/puppet-install.sh | bash
 ```

-There needs to be `modules` directory in root of git repository.

 ## Initial puppet run
 ### On agent
 To make agent able to pull from master, master needs to accept agent's certificate.